The Future of Commercial Corridors and Centers: Land Use Code Updates

 The new land use code should unlock the unused value in many parking lots around town that sit nearly empty all the time.
 Many of those lots are near transit and could be prime locations for apartments, senior living and more.

-Luly about 1 year ago
+Luly Over 1 year ago

 characters left